Trellace/jewd/README.md

 # Doxxed

-**Doxxed makes local conversation visual.**
+**Doxxed is a globe-based community bulletin board that makes local conversation simple and visual**

-Choose an emoji avatar, type your note, and it pops up where you are.

-It’s the fastest way to **ask, offer, and share** — authentic, real, unfiltered, and grounded in place.
+By choosing an emoji avatar, anyone can instantly post a note that appears at their location.
+Whether it’s asking for help, offering something useful, or sharing a quick update, posts are authentic, time-sensitive, and grounded in place.
+With ephemeral notes that auto-expire, Doxxed keeps the feed fresh, relevant, and focused on what’s happening nearby—fast, lightweight, and real.

 ---